fkaduk/kobodeck/README.md

 One trigger we removed is when we have finished reading a book: we used to just delete it, which would cause yet another trigger.
 The way we have worked around this was to simply stop deleting books, but this puts more burden on the user to manually remove those books...
-It would be better to leave this as a configurable option, and the best place to do this would be in the `.js` config file.
-I therefore looked a few commandline parsers to see if they could start reading from a JSON file:
+There is therefore a `Delete` option you can add to the JSON configuration file to enable deletion of read books.
+I have looked a few commandline parsers to see if they could start reading from a JSON file:

  * [cobra](https://github.com/spf13/cobra) - has a configuration file,
    but it's for command definition, not runtime. interesting project